innolitics/hdat/README.md

 A suite must also make it easy for humans to verify the results of running its test cases.
 The `show` method is given a full result (including the metrics and the context), and it must display these results in an easy to view manner.

-# Stores
+## Stores

-Unlike many test runners that treat previous results as being transient items that loose their interest quickly, the nature of hdatt requires that historical test results be given a little more respect!
+Unlike many test runners that treat previous results as being transient items that lose their interest quickly, the nature of hdat requires that historical test results be given a little more respect!
 After all, the historical results are being depended on to avoid requiring all of the high-dimensional algorithm outputs from being inspected manually after each test run.

 Test results are stored in a `Store`.
 A store is a class that implements a few methods.

-When running the hdatt CLI, there are always two stores involved:
+When running the hdat CLI, there are always two stores involved:

 1. The golden store - the current "gold standard" metrics for each test case
 2. The save store - where all historical runs are stored for easy comparison